-1. perform each Claims Review in accordance with the specific requirements of the CIA;

-2. follow all applicable Medicare rules and reimbursement guidelines in making assessments in the Claims Review;

-3. if in doubt of the application of a particular Medicare policy or regulation, request clarification from the appropriate authority (e.g., Medicare contractor);

-4. respond to all OIG inquires in a prompt, objective, and factual manner; and

-5. prepare timely, clear, well-written reports that include all the information required by Appendix B to the CIA.
+- 1. perform each Review in accordance with the specific requirements of the CIA; - 2. follow all applicable Medicare and Medicaid rules and reimbursement guidelines and applicable hospice eligibility guidance in making assessments in the Claims Review; - 3. if in doubt of the application of a particular Medicare and Medicaid policy or regulation, request clarification from the appropriate authority (e.g., Medicare contractor); - 4. respond to all OIG inquires in a prompt, objective, and factual manner; and - 5. prepare timely, clear, well-written reports that include all the information required by Appendix B to the CIA.